Outdated site elements, i.e. what is no longer done?

 Over time, we get used to certain standards.

-Some solutions are so ordinary that they become familiar to us.
+Some decisions are so ordinary that they become habitual for us.
 On the other hand, any deviation from the accepted rules violates the established order and can confuse us.

-- has a link overlaid on the logo that leads not to the main page, but to a place that the user does not expect to see at all
+• has a link overlaid on the logo that leads not to the main page, but to a place, which the user does not expect to see at all

-- has a completely illogical hierarchy in terms of the order in which individual menu items appear
+• has a completely illogical hierarchy in terms of the order in which the individual menu items appear

-What's more, I recently came across a site that "distributed" traffic between different subpages using... an animated cube.
+Moreover, just recently I came across a site that "distributed" traffic between different subpages using. .. animated cube.
 It can be rotated with the mouse and select specific tabs.

-Of course, it all depends on the context, because if the specifics of a particular environment somehow allows a certain "anomaly" to occur, there are cases when such an action may be justified .
+Of course, it all depends on the context, because if the specifics of a particular environment somehow allows a certain "anomaly" to occur, there are times when such an action may be justified.

-Otherwise, it is, unfortunately, a certain excess of form over content, which serves absolutely no one.
-Well, except perhaps the owner of the site in question, who doesn't care about other users' opinions.
+Otherwise, unfortunately, this is a certain excess of form over content, which serves absolutely no one.
+Well, except perhaps for the owner of the site in question, who doesn't care about the opinions of other users.

 3. Marquee

-Marquee is something that the list showing the most obsolete web elements could not do without.
+Marquee is something that the list showcasing the most outdated web elements could not do without.

 What is it?

-Remember what the web looked like -sites in the 1990s They were full of automatically scrolling bars from right to left.
-They contained information about the name day, greeted visitors, showed the time ...
+Think back to what websites looked like in the 1990s.
+They were full of automatically scrolling bars from right to left.
+They contained information about the name day, greeted visitors, showed the time...

 Yes, these are tents.

-They are somewhat reminiscent of Fiat Multipla, but in the world of web design - their should never have been created.
+They are somewhat reminiscent of the Fiat Multipla, but in the world of web design - they should never have been created.

-However, I know cases where people commissioning certain projects wanted to have such bars on their own sites.
+However, I know cases when people ordering certain projects wanted to have such bars on their own sites.
 They are still achievable - with CSS or jQuery, so technically there is no problem.

-However, the bottom line is that using such a solution should be justified.
+However, the bottom line is that the use of such a solution must be justified.
 Just like using background music during autoplay.

-Custom cursors are also obsolete items that are not currently in use.
+Custom Cursors are also legacy items that are not currently in use.

 They are in the same league as the "falling snow effect" during the winter months.
 A league that has long lost respect among the whole society.